-For the first two weeks after birth, a baby should not go longer than two to four hours without breastfeeding.
-So mothers should always wake their baby when it’s time to eat.
+A baby should not go longer than two to four hours without breastfeeding for the first two weeks after birth.
+So mothers should always wake their babies when it’s time to eat.

 For formula-fed babies, they shouldn’t go longer than four hours in their sleep before you wake them to breastfeed them.
 In breastfeeding, don’t let your baby sleep for more than four hours so that you won’t put your baby at risk of not getting much to eat.

 Sleeping helps a baby get rid of illness, so it’s good for your baby always to take a nap.
 But it’s a different story when a baby is sick, and you notice she sleeps all day.
 Your baby sleeping for long hours might be a blessing to you, but if it’s too much, there might be a need for you to wake her.

 A baby who sleeps often should not cause concern unless it’s due to some health problems.
 Mothers should observe some symptoms in their baby and give medical attention instantly.
 Some of the common health problems that can lead to excessive sleep for a newborn baby are:

 4. Respiratory infection, which can lead to difficulties in breathing

 Babies that sleep too much can be jaundiced, or maybe they don’t get much food from their mother.
 A newborn baby with jaundice might end up having yellow color skin and white eyes.
 Other symptoms of jaundice are: being lazy, having difficulties eating, and being irritable.

 Newborn babies sleep from thirty minutes to four hours.
 In their first few weeks after birth, it is normal for them to wake up to eat and then go back to sleep.
 But as they grow to an infant, they will start having a schedule for resting and sleeping.